 The question I get asked most is how did I get into doing this site?
 Not willingly is usually my first answer, or kicking and screaming.
 It never really was my intention to write about crime online.
 If you want the whole sordid story you’d have to go all the way back to the ancient times of 1982.

 1982 was my first year of high school.
-My parents sent me to an all male Catholic high school.
+My parents sent me to an all-male Catholic high school.
 I’m grateful for the education it provided but at the time I hated that school.
 To deal with the long bus rides, bullying and crippling depression I would write these really bad heavy metal lyrics.
 I mean really bad.
 The first one was called “To Rule In Hell”.
 The title was ripped off from Milton’s poem Paradise Lost that contains the line “Better to reign in Hell, than serve in Heaven.”
 My song was basically a ripoff of the Iron Maiden song ‘Number of the Beast’.
 Like I said, it was pretty bad.
-Back then there was no internet so I kept all my writings in a notebook which I still have to this day.
+Back then there was no internet so I kept all my writings in a notebook.
 Occasionally I would show them to trusted associates.
 This went on until 1988 when I wrote the last of the first generation of my lyrics.

 “Death of a Jester”